-The reasons given for the numbers not coming in are extensive and all sound plausible both individually and as a group; but people cannot bank excuses and reasons.
-For a CEOs perspective:
+The reasons given for the numbers not coming in are extensive, and all sound plausible both individually and as a group, but people cannot bank excuses and reasons.
+From a CEOs perspective:

 A reason without a solution is just an excuse.